cocept/cocept/development/_posts/2016-01-13-using-pillow-on-amazon-elastic-beanstalk.markdown

 If you try and load a font using the Pillow imaging library on EB you might run into the following error message:

+{% highlight python %}
 ImportError: The _imagingft C module is not installed
+{% endhighlight %}

 This error is caused by the fact that you are missing the required libraries to load and manipulate font files.